 If your children are doing Nessy at school then they can also use it at home.
 You have been sent these details in a letter.

 Please ask their class teacher for more information about Nessy.

-If you have any questions about your child and the support they currently receive or their support the next school year, please contact Mrs Spencer on Weduc or by email.
+If you have any questions about your child and the support they will receive in the next school year, please contact Mrs Spencer on Weduc or by email.